Joao-S-Martins/presentations/safety/from_who:_recognizing_email_scams.md

 # Banks
 Very Risky | Less Risky
 -----------|-----------
-Banks that you haven't done new business with
+Banks that you haven't done new business with the past year. | Banks that you use every month.

+???
+Scammers will

 ---
 # Credit companies